 An isle for activity and relaxation

 Whether you want to be active or simply enjoy a chance to relax for a while in a peaceful location, Colonsay offers something for every visitor.
+Download our regularly updated Colonsay Times as a handy reference for your trip.

 There are at least seven distinct habitat examples in Colonsay, so it is very easy to plan a full week of great variety.
 See flora and fauna for more information.

-rhododendron collections in Scotland.
+The Colonsay House and woodland gardens are home to one of the finest rhododendron collections in Scotland.
 There is also an extraordinary array of unusual trees and shrubs, many from other parts of the world.
-From April to October, open Wednesdays and Fridays 12 to 5pm, and Saturdays 2 to 5pm.
+From April to October, open Tuesdays and Thursdays 12 to 5pm.
 There is a sunny terrace café that serves lunches and afternoon teas of locally grown produce and delicious home baking.
 Tel 01951200211 or visit Colonsay House Gardens and Café

 The lochs are managed with a view to conserving the native brown trout.
 There are no rainbow trout and no imported fish.
 The native stock are a distinct strain, descendants of the fish introduced by the monastic community of Kiloran Abbey.
 You may fish with a permit from March 17 to October 6, using only fly fishing methods.